celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/AlgorithmsInteractivityAndEthics.rst

    area = (radius * radius) * 3
    print("The area of a circle with radius", radius, "is:", area)

 In this version of the program, we have rounded the value of PI down to a whole number.
 After all, 3 is quite close to 3.1415, right?
 Now you may be thinking, that's not an ethical decision - that's just an error.
 But the original value of 3.1415 isn't the true value of PI either.
 If you are a math afficionado, you will recall that PI has many, many digits beyond 3.1415.
-So, a programmer in the first program made a decision that four digits after the decimal number is enough precision.
+So, a programmer in the first program made a decision that four digits after the decimal number was enough precision.
 They made a decision to leave off many digits.
 In the second version of the program, we've just made a different decision about precision.
 The decision of level of precision is made by the programmer, and it could have disastrous consequences.
 What if we are trying to design a part for an airplane and because of this, a part is made the wrong size and that causes a malfunction which leads to a plane crash?
 One of the things we will discuss throughout this book is the many ways that **programs embed ethical values**, because programs are written by humans.
 It's very important to self-reflect on how your values are reflected (or not) in a program you write.

 **Check your understanding**